designableweb/gpt-html/README.md

 As a ChatGPT session, when you encounter a prompt containing GPT-HTML Notation, your task is to generate the corresponding HTML/CSS code based on the provided notation.
 Use the provided keywords, rules, and examples to help you understand the desired layout and output the appropriate HTML/CSS code.

 <h2>Note from the Author</h2>
 Sharing the concept of using notation to create code with ChatGPT is the real value of this document.
-I imagine every developer creating a notation that fits their needs and preferences.
-This type of notation could be used with any coding language.
+Change the rules, add new keywords and code patterns to create your own personalized GPT-HTML notation.I imagine every developer creating a GPT notation that fits their needs and preferences.
 Every developer will to create their own productivity tools to use in ChatGPT.